History of Sega in South Korea

 In 1994, Sega Digital Communications announced the launch of Sega Channel within a year, however, it is not known today whether this happened.

-In September 1997, Sega Saturn returned this time under its original name.
-The distributor was Kama Entertainment and Korea Data Systems.
-Wooyoung System translated games into Korean.
-Some of the games released by Samsung have been released for the second time.
+In September 1997, Sega Saturn returned this time under its original name (restrictions about selling Japanese products were abolished at the time).
+The distributors were Kama Entertainment and Korea Data Systems (KDS)[5][6]furthermore, Wooyoung System returned to translating Saturn games.
+Some of the titles released by Samsung have been re-released.

 Hyundai